-The Foundation sees the participation of private and public subjects aiming to be a virtuous experimental model in which the public contribution is lower than the private one, a best practice of the public-private partnership that has the aim of making this same model repeatable also in others sectors in addition to the space one.
+The Foundation sees the participation of private and public entities aiming to be a virtuous experimental model in which the public contribution is lower than the private one, a best practice of the public-private partnership that aims to make this same model repeatable also in other sectors besides the space one.

 We are strong supporters of Open Innovation and for this reason we act as accelerators for all the players operating in the field of technology transfer or are interested in speeding up the process of acquiring innovation.

 We contribute to create a world in which, at competitive costs, companies acquire innovation by expanding their network and foraging research.
 This is why access to the Foundation will always be open to companies, research institutes and anyone who shares its scientific, economic and social objectives.